FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R9

-Pause the video and do this exercise.
-Resume the video, after the exercise is solved.
+Pause the video and do this exercise and then resume the video.

-Plot sin(x) in blue colour alongwith linewidth as 3.
+Plot sin(x) in blue color along with linewidth as 3.

 ..
 L9